mastersaboffice/hrafn-annwn/README.md

   Duty of care for the reference implementation; governance boundaries.

 - **Part XVII — The Vision**
-  Release posture (not a growth plan); “we prove and publish; communities adopt.”
+  Release posture (not a growth plan); "we prove and publish; communities adopt."

 - **Part XVIII — What Has Been Established**
   The claims that are operational, with their test hooks.